numan947/numan947.github.io/experiences.md

 ---

 ## Research
+1. **Graduate Sudent Researcher**, August, 2021 -- Current
+   Department of Electrical Engineering and Computer Science, Syracuse University, Syracuse, New York, USA.
+   **Projects:**
+   Working on multiple project encompassing multiple fields including systems, security, IoT, and parsing (<a href="/projects">see projects</a>).

-1. **Undergraduate Researcher**, August, 2017 -- October, 2018
+2. **Undergraduate Student Researcher**, August, 2017 -- October, 2018
    Department of Computer Science and Engineering,
-   Bangladesh University of Engineering and Technology
+   Bangladesh University of Engineering and Technology, Dhaka, Bangladesh.
-   **Project:**
+   **Projects:**
    Worked on my undergraduate thesis on Biological Data Mining.
-More specifically, I accumulated data on different diseases' outbreaks around the world and associate them with different socioeconomic factors.
+More specifically, I accumulated data on different diseases' outbreaks around the world and associate them with different socioeconomic factors (<a href="/projects">see projects</a>).

 ## Teaching
-1. **Lecturer**, February, 2020 -- Current
+1. **Lecturer**, February, 2020 -- Current (on leave)
-   Department of CSE, Eastern University.
+   Department of CSE, Eastern University, Dhaka, Bangladesh.
    **Courses Taught:**
       + Discrete Mathematics
       + Algorithms